 What Can You Invest Using Your SRS Funds?

-You can’t use SRS to buy property.
-But the Government has few restrictions on SRS investments and there is a wide range of financial products approved under the SRS scheme, including:
+You can’t use SRS to buy a property.
+But there is a wide range of financial products approved under the SRS scheme, including:

 - Fixed Deposits

 - Unit Trusts

 If You Are a Conservative Investor

 Investing can be intimating to first-time investors.
 But you don’t have to jump to the wagon straight away.